 Depending on your geographic area, the monthly search results you get will vary.
 Nationally, look for relevant keywords with over 100-1000 monthly searches.
 On tight, local searches, you’ll get lower monthly searches so anything over 100 will be good.

 Download your results list to an Excel spreadsheet so you can easily sort them and remove any that are not applicable.

 There was a lady in one of my classes who was opening an online eCommerce clothing store for plus-size women.
 All the common phrases and keywords that came up had high searches but also high competition.
 Then we came across “curvy girls” with high searches (over 5000/m nationally) and low competition.
 I said to her, “That’s the name for your blog!”
 Putting that phrase at the top of her blog, as well as using it 2 or 3 times within her pages, will just about assure her that her site will come up when women are searching that phrase.

 Part 2: Economic Outlook

 Look at related industries.
-For instance in working with a local scuba dive shop, I looked into the leisure travel industry.
-I discovered that millennials are the ones that will be traveling a lot and they like adventure travel and they’re into conservation.
+For instance, a few years ago, in working with a local scuba dive shop, I looked into the leisure travel industry.
+I discovered that millennials were the ones that were be traveling a lot and they liked adventure travel and they’re into conservation.
 That information helped me put a social media strategy targeting millennials.

 The economy can factor in your business success.
 You need to be aware of industry trends – whether up or down.
 All this will affect your marketing.